CatworldLee/LKCA-MiniViTsTrainer-Pytorch-CIFAR-TinyImageNet/README.md

-# LKCA Official Repository/Mini ViTs Trainer :octocat:
+# Mini ViTs Trainer :octocat:

-Welcome to the official GitHub repository for LKCA!
+Welcome to the Mini ViTs Trainer!
 This repository is designed to be a centralized resource for developers, researchers, and tech enthusiasts to explore and implement the cutting-edge in machine learning technology.
 We focus on providing high-quality code, pre-trained models, and comprehensive documentation to help you leverage state-of-the-art technologies across various applications. 🚀

 ## What You Can Do with This Repository

-### 1. Official Repository of LKCA :books:

-As the official repository for LKCA, we offer a suite of tools and libraries to support the development of machine learning and artificial intelligence projects.
-Whether you're looking for the latest research findings or reliable code implementations, this is your go-to starting point.

-### 2. Train Various ViTs on Small Datasets with Just a single GPU 💻
+### 1. Train Various ViTs on Small Datasets with Just a single GPU 💻

 This repository emphasizes machine learning practices in resource-constrained environments, specifically training various Vision Transformers (ViTs) on small datasets.
 We understand that not everyone has access to large-scale computational resources, so we provide optimized algorithms and practical advice for effective training with just a single GPU.
 Our goal is to lower the entry barrier, enabling more people to innovate and research with the latest technologies.